Pronovix/WalkHub/sites/all/modules/contrib/metatag/README.txt

 achieving a more prominent display of your content within search engine results.
-Additionally, using meta tags can help control the summary content that is used within social networks when visitors link to your site, particularly the Open Graph submodule for use with Facebook (see below).
+Additionally, using meta tags can help control the summary content that is used within social networks when visitors link to your site, particularly the Open Graph submodule for use with Facebook, LinkedIn, etc (see below).

-This version of the module only works with Drupal 7.15 and newer.
+This version of the module only works with Drupal 7.28 and newer.

 Features